xaviervalette/cisco-c9800-netconf-shut-ap-radios/README.md

 ...

 ```

+> ⚠ RF Tags and RF Profiles have to be created before using the script

 5. Now you can run the code by using the following command:

 Disable the radio of access points: